MH General Information

 MH is a genetically inherited disorder.
 This means that it can be transferred from parent to child.
-In some families with MH, there is a change (mutation) in their DNA (the blueprint of body makeup) and this can be identified with a blood test.
-There are many different mutations that have been found to cause MH.
+In some families with MH, there is a “spelling mistake” (variant) in their DNA (the blueprint of body makeup) and this can be identified with a blood test.
+There are many different variants that have been found to cause MH.
 A list of these can be found on the European Malignant Hyperthermia Group website www.EMHG.org.

 If one of these changes is found in your DNA your family members can access a genetic test for MH.

-If no changes (mutations) are identified, with your permission, blood and muscle will be stored in the laboratory and tested as new genetic mutations are identified in the MH research community.
+If no changes (variants) are identified, with your permission, blood and muscle can be stored in the laboratory and tested as new genetic variants are identified in the MH research community.

 Here is a flowchart for MH testing which summarises genetic testing and muscle biopsy.
-It is taken from the most recent publication of guidelines for MH testing.
 It is a complex area which your MH unit will help you understand.

 Reference: Br J Anaesth.
 2015 Oct;115 (4):531-9. doi: 10.1093/bja/aev225.
 Epub 2015 Jul 18